GETTING STARTED

 Shielded Metal Arc Welding (S.M.A.W.)
 Stick Welding on Carbon Steel Pipe E6010/E7018-1

-This module is the first practical pipe instruction and is 180 hours of open root (flat, horizontal, and vertical-up), 6” pipe in 4 positions: 6G, 2G, 5G, and 1G.
-After successful completion, the applicant will be trained on the 2” pipe in the 6G position.
-Upon successful completion of training the applicant will test on 2” pipe 6G for one T.S.S.A. certification.
+This module is for practical pipe instruction and is 180 hours.
+Students train on 6” pipe in 6G (all position) then finishes this module on 2” pipe in the 6G position.
+Upon successful completion of training the student will test on 2” pipe 6G for Can-Weld In-House Certification.

-Note, that by the start of this module successful applicants will have received results from C.W.B.
+Note, that by the start of this module successful students will have received results from C.W.B.
 F.C.A.W. testing.

 Oxy-Acetylene, Plasma Arc Cutting and Air Arc Gouging